alberreman/Distributed-Collaborative-Entity/conditions of collaborative projects.md

 <b> A proposed set of values for collaborative partnerships. </b>

+Prosperity need not be a scarce resource.
 The success of every company is a collaborative effort enabled by overlapping, cooperating, and competitive communities of stakeholders.
 Blockchains is therefore committed to serving these communities in all our products, services, and partnerships.
 To best serve these communities, we aim to empower individuals